 In February 2007, the Law on the Prevention and Control of HIV/AIDS outlines a legal system that aims to educate Moldovan citizens on HIV/AIDS prevention.
 It works to ensure basic human rights and assuage discrimination for those affected.
 The degree is also designed to promote medical, social and psychological resources for those living with the disease.

 The National Coordination Council is devoted to the enhancement of epidemiological studies and strategies to better control diseases like tuberculosis.
-The council aims to enhance government policies concerning the control of HIV/AIDS, sexually transmitted infections and tuberculosis by means of efficient dialogue between government and nongovernmental organizations.
+The council aims to enhance government policies concerning the control of HIV/AIDS, sexually transmitted infections and tuberculosis through efficient dialogue between the government and nongovernmental organizations.

-Through these national programs, the most threatening diseases in Moldova will become less of an issue as prevention and care becomes more widespread.
+Through these national programs, the most threatening diseases in Moldova will become less of an issue as prevention and care become more widespread.

 – Sloan Bousselaire